-The university library is a public library, which also provides all areas of education and research at the university with information resources.
+The university library provides all areas of education and research at the university with information resources.
+It is also open to the public.
 The library has a demand-based acquisition system, which means that a considerable part of its collections are made up of resources that teaching staff, researchers and students have proposed purchasing.
 The library also participates in the publication activities conducted at the university.

 University administration comprises the following departments and units that work with issues relating to the university as a whole.
 The chief administrative officer is head of the university’s administration.
 Each unit is led by a director.

 - Communication and Public Relations

 - Finance and Auditing

 - Human Resources

 - Student Support Services